Skip to Main Content

 Headache Medicine Fellowship

-Yale University, Department of Neurology, Section of Headache Medicine offers a candidate a one-year, UCNS (United Council for Neurologic Subspecialties) accredited Fellowship in Headache Medicine.
+The section of Headache Medicine at Yale School of Medicine offers a candidate a one-year, UCNS (United Council for Neurologic Subspecialties) accredited fellowship in Headache Medicine.

 A complete application should include a personal statement and your curriculum vitae.
 We also require three letters of recommendation.
 These can follow the initial application.